cybozu/neco-containers/httpd/README.md

 httpd container
 ===============

-This directory provides container image `httpd` and its source code.
+This directory provides container image `httpd` and contains its source code.

 `httpd` is a simple HTTP server for testing (*not for production*) in Kubernetes cluster which is enabled PodSecurityPolicy admission plugin.